SS10house/Bowlkeeper/README.md

 #### Tool to Add New Games
 - Title the Game
 - Select League, Season, and Team
-- Autopopulate score entry lines for each player on the team for the selected season
-- Buttons:
-  - Reload JSON
-  - Clear Form (with a warning popup)
-  - Write Game to Database (via AJAX to a `.json` file)
+- Adds record to "Game" table
+- Adds records to "Scores" table - one for each associated player in this game

 #### Tool to Edit Games
-- "Game View" page has an edit button that links here, user must be logged in
+- "Game View" page has an edit button that links here, user must be logged in.
-- Loads up the game into a form similar to "Add Game"
+- Loads up the game into a form.
 - Saves to .json so you can continue editing later
 - Buttons:
   - Reload JSON (continue from another session - editing any field will probably overwrite the other session)
   - Clear Form (with a warning popup)
   - Write Game to Database (via AJAX to a `.json` file)

+#### - Calculate Average Tool
+    No clue, get there, when we get there.

 #### Configuration Page
 - Tool to Add Leagues